Health and wellness blogs are a fun, fresh and modern way to communicate complex scientific topics to an engaged audience.

 2. Back up your health claims with evidence

-It’s best practice to back up every health and medical claim with evidence.
+It’s best practice to back up every health and wellness blog claim with evidence.
 This has two purposes – it helps to verify what you’re saying is actually true, and it gives your readers confidence in your advice.

 ‘Duh’, I hear you think.
 Most health writers know we need to do this.
 Yet, you’d be surprised at how easy it is to forget this simple fact – even if you’re an experienced writer.